manticoresoftware/manticoresearch/manual/english/Searching/Hybrid_search.md

 3. Sorts by fused RRF score descending
 4. Sets [`knn_dist()`](../Functions/Other_functions.md#KNN_DIST%28%29) to the minimum distance across all KNN sub-queries for each document
 5. Preserves [`weight()`](../Functions/Searching_and_ranking_functions.md#WEIGHT%28%29) from the text sub-query

+If the query has [facets](../Searching/Hybrid_search.md#Facets), each facet then runs as a regular facet query over the fused documents.

 <!-- proofread -->